Magma ocean: Lunar magma ocean

 The findings of the Apollo missions were the first articles of evidence to suggest the existence of a magma ocean on the Moon.
 The rocks in the samples acquired from the missions were found to be composed of a mineral called anorthite.
 Anorthite consists mostly of a variety of plagioclase feldspars, which are lower in density than magma.
 This discovery gave rise to the hypothesis that the rocks formed through an ascension to the surface of a magma ocean during the early life stages of the Moon.
 Additional evidence for the existence of the Lunar Magma Ocean includes the sources of mare basalts and KREEP (K for potassium, REE for rare-earth elements, and P for phosphorus).
 The existence of these components within the mostly anorthositic crust of the Moon are synonymous with the solidification of the Lunar Magma Ocean.
 Furthermore, the abundance of the trace element europium within the Moon's crust suggests that it was absorbed from the magma ocean, leaving europium deficits in the mare basalt rock sources of the Moon's crust.
 The lunar magma ocean was initially 200-300 km thick and the magma achieved a temperature of about 2000 K. After the early stages of the Moon's accretion, the magma ocean was subjected to cooling caused by convection in the planet's interior.

 Earth's magma ocean

-During its formation, the Earth likely suffered a series of magma oceans resulting from giant impacts, the final one being the Moon-forming impact.
+During its formation, the Earth likely featured a series of magma oceans resulting from giant impacts, the final one being the Moon-forming impact.
 The best chemical evidence for the existence of magma oceans on Earth is the abundance of certain siderophile elements in the mantle that record magma ocean depths of approximately 1000 km during accretion.
 The scientific evidence to support the existence of magma oceans on early Earth is not as developed as the evidence for the Moon because of the recycling of the Earth's crust and mixing of the mantle.
 Unlike Earth, indications of a magma ocean on the Moon such as the flotation crust, elemental components in rocks, and KREEP have been preserved throughout its lifetime.

+Today Earth's outer core is a liquid layer about 2260 km thick, composed mostly of molten iron and molten nickel that lies above Earth's solid inner core and below its mantle.
+This layer may be considered as an ocean of molten iron and nickel inside Earth.